 Adaptive (ASHA) offers asynchronous search functionality more suitable for large-scale HP search experiments in the distributed setting.

 Other Supported Search Methods#

 Determined also supports other common hyperparameter search algorithms:

 Single is appropriate for manual hyperparameter tuning, as it trains a single hyperparameter configuration.

-Grid brute force evaluates all possible hyperparameter configurations and returns the best.
+Grid evaluates all possible hyperparameter configurations by brute force and returns the best.

 Random evaluates a set of hyperparameter configurations chosen at random and returns the best.